carloacu/sequential-goals-planner/README.md

   cp::Problem problem;
   problem.setGoals({userIsGreeted}, now);

-  // Look for the next action to do std::map<std::string, std::string> parameters;
+  // Look for an action to do
+  std::map<std::string, std::string> parameters;
   auto actionToDo1 = cp::lookForAnActionToDo(parameters, problem, domain, now);
   assert(sayHi == actionToDo1); // The action found is "say_hi", because it is needed to satisfy the preconditions of "ask_how_I_can_help"